Gardenias may not be low-maintenance plants, but many Southern gardeners think they're worth the effort.

 Planting and Care

 Gardenias will do best in well-drained, rich soil, so consider amending your chosen planting site with compost or peat moss.
 Soil pH is important for gardenias, and should be between 5.0 and 6.5.
 Where soil pH is above 7.0 (usually due to naturally occurring limestone or sea shells), consider an alternative plant or try growing your gardenia in a container.
-Have your soil tested at your local county Extension office.
+Have your soil tested at your county Extension office.

 Plant your gardenia in full sun or partial shade, with enough space for good air circulation—this helps with pest prevention and allows for the flowers' scent to spread.
 Plant near a walkway, entry, or patio so you'll have the opportunity to enjoy its fragrance.